gvanem/EnvTool/README.md

   1.0:  Added option "--pkg" to search in pkg-config's searcch-path specified by
         %PKG_CONFIG_PATH%.

+  1.1:  Added option "--check" to check for missing directories in all supported
+        environment variables.
+        Added reading of an config-file; "%APPDATA%\envtool.cfg" is read at startup to support files to ignore.
+Copy the included "envtool.cfg" to your "%APPDATA" folder if needed.

 ```

 PS.
 This file is written with the aid of [GitBookEditor](https://www.gitbook.com/editor).